willybeans/Teacher_app/README.md

   - There are times when teachers need to get a replacement(substitute) teacher to fill in for a week or two.
 When this occurs, you have to write out the previous assignments of the students in a separate email.
   - Students often forget to read their assignments.
 This can allow us to email not only the student, but the parent as well as a reminder.

+  ### What Stack?
+What is where?
+  - MERN stack, using sass, ejs, webpack, nodemon.
+  - React files are in `./src`
+  - EJS files are in `./views`
+  - Sass in `./sass`

   ### Contributing:
   1. Fork on github
   2. Clone your fork locally